 To start planning your tailor-made holiday, call us on (646) 934-8916

-The property takes up 10 acres of exotic gardens, but retains a small, boutique feel with an atmosphere of elegance and luxury, topped off with chic contemporary Asian style.
+The property is set in 10 acres of exotic gardens, but retains a small, boutique feel with an atmosphere of elegance and luxury, topped off with chic contemporary Asian style.
 The 56 enormous residences and spa suites are nestled amidst the vegetation, some with their own sala pavilions and tropical plunge pools.
 The interiors are sleek, modern and minimalist, with gleaming wooden floors and cool furniture.
 The vast windows allow natural light to flood in, showcasing the views of the intensely green gardens and the sea beyond.

-The cuisine at The Sarojin is always fresh, prepared by expert chefs and served in whimsical locations.
+The cuisine at The Sarojin is always fresh, prepared by expert chefs and served in imaginative locations.
 Expect seafood straight from Khao Lak’s shores, tropical fruits, dishes flavoured with herbs from the gardens and a fantastic wine list.
 The Sarojin specialises in romantic private dining, and guests can choose to dine on a private sand isle as if they had been shipwrecked, by a lantern-illuminated jungle waterfall, on the beach with a simple barbecue, or picnics around the verdant gardens.
-Foodies will love the Thai cooking classes on offer, with trips to local markets to learn about the special ingredients, before cooking up classic dishes and devouring them with a crisp glass of wine.
+Foodies will love the Thai cooking classes on offer, with trips to local markets to learn about the special ingredients, before cooking up classic dishes and devouring them with a glass of wine.

 When to go